sozu-proxy/sozu/doc/debugging_strategies.md

 Going further, backend connections issues are tracked by the following metrics:

-* `sozu.connections.errors`: could not connect to a backend server
+* `sozu.backend.connections.error`: could not connect to a backend server
 * `sozu.down`: the retry policy triggered and marked the backend server as down

 The `sozu.http.503.errors` metric is incremented after a request sent back a 503 error, and a 503 error is sent